 With the formation of the Royal Australian Air Force on 31 March 1921, as the successor to the Australian Flying Corps which had been established by the Australian Army in 1913, it was decided to have an Ensign which could reflect the national identity of our military aircraft and would include a distinctive roundel.
 However, while a specific RAAF Ensign was formally approved by Air Board and the then Minister for Defence on 10 August 1921, it was not processed for Royal approval.
 Consequently, the RAF Ensign was adopted without change by the RAAF and was flown until 1948.

 The RAF Ensign is a light blue (Air Force Blue) British Ensign emblazoned with a large RAF Roundel.
 This Roundel consists of concentric circles of red, white and dark blue.
-The blue represented the Royal Navy Air Service and the red the Army's Royal Flying Corps, which merged to form the RAF in 1918.

 In 1948 it was decided to have an Ensign that would better reflect an Australian identity.
 Consequently the Southern Cross and the Commonwealth Star were added and the Roundel, although retained, was reduced in size.
 This design was granted Royal approval in October 1948.